Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - Against the spread, Pittsburgh is 3-1-0 this year.

-- The Panthers have an ATS record of 3-1 in their four games as a favorite of 3 points or more so far this season.
+- This season, the Panthers have an against the spread record of 3-1 in their four games as a favorite of 3.5 points or more.

-- Pittsburgh's games this year have hit the over in all four opportunities.
+- Pittsburgh's games this year have gone over the point total in all four opportunities.

-- When Pittsburgh scores more than 18.8 points, it is 3-1 against the spread and 3-1 overall.
+- When Pittsburgh records more than 18.8 points, it is 3-1 against the spread and 3-1 overall.

-- Pittsburgh is 3-1 against the spread and 3-1 overall when the team amasses over 306.5 yards.
+- When Pittsburgh picks up more than 306.5 yards, the team is 3-1 against the spread and 3-1 overall.

-- This year, the Panthers have five turnovers, three fewer than the Yellow Jackets have takeaways (8).
+- The Panthers have five giveaways this season, while the Yellow Jackets have eight takeaways .

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.